-The Kite is screened in a Museum of Modern Art in New York
+The Kite selected to the film library of the Museum of Modern Art in New York

 MoMA Education staff attend kids film festivals and receive films from industry contacts.
-They buy several films each year, adding to our library of films.
+They buy several films each year, adding to the library of films.
 These films are part of the Education Department's Resource Library.
-They select films we think our audience will enjoy, based on the narrative and aesthetic quality of the film, and consider the main themes the film explores and whether it will fit within our thematic screening approach.
-Additionally, they have conversations in between the shorts we screen, so it is important the film can spark conversation.
+MoMA Education staff select films that children audience will enjoy, based on the narrative and aesthetic quality of the film, and consider the main themes the film explores and whether it will fit within the thematic screening approach.
+Additionally, children have conversations in between the short films, so it is important the film can spark conversation.
 MoMA tend to show newly purchased films roughly every three years.